-Project Goal: To complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5meter resolution, providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
+Project Goal: Complete statewide coverage of spring leaf-off color and color infrared imagery at 0.5-meter resolution, providing the opportunity for partners to buy-up to higher resolution in their areas of interest.
 For more information on the Spring Aerial Imagery Program, see the SAIP webpage.

 Project Status: Ahead of schedule